Galapag0s/YAWF-Tool-Kit/README.md

 # YAWF
 Yet Another Web Fuzzing Tool

+Do not use this tool for any illegal activity.
+This is for research purposes only.

 Options For yawf.py

 usage: yawf.py [-h] [-t TARGET] [-f DIRECTORYFILE] [-c] [--verbose] [--version]